laperezNYC/CAMELS-SAM/docs/source/dataproducts.rst

 +--------------------------+--------+----------+---------------------------------------------------------------------------------+
 | GalpropZstar             | N      | Z☉ * M☉  | metal mass in stars                                                             |
 +--------------------------+--------+----------+---------------------------------------------------------------------------------+
+Note: the version of the SC-SAM used to first run CAMELS-SAM did not save all SF histories (due to our particular needs and priorities), so the averaged SFR properties are currently all zero.
+We will update this text if the SC-SAM is rerun for any subset of the simulations to update this.

 .. raw:: html
    </details>